-One of the best ways to get a fresh start on your financial life is to pay off credit card debt.
+One of the best ways to get a fresh start in your financial life is to pay off credit card debt.

-Carrying credit card balances from month to month and racking up interest charges waste your financial resources.
+Carrying credit card balances from month to month and racking up interest charges is a waste of your financial resources.

 Instead of paying money to a card company, why not use it to build wealth for yourself?

-Here are 6 tips to tackle credit card debt:
+Here are 6 tips to tackle credit card debt starting today:

 If you have credit card debt that you can’t pay off in full every month, you’re in over your head.
 The first step to improving any area of your life is to acknowledge that you’re making mistakes.